Bridge Financing for Small Business

 RBF vs Venture Capital for Startups

-- No equity dilution — you keep 100% ownership of your company
+- No equity dilution — your company remains entirely yours

-- No board seats or voting rights — maintain full control of decisions
+- No board seats or voting rights — you stay in the driver's seat

-- No valuation required — funding is based on revenue, not investor opinions
+- No valuation required — funding hinges on revenue, not outsiders' views

-- Faster process — weeks, not months of fundraising and due diligence
+- Faster process — think weeks, not the usual months spent on fundraising and due diligence

 Startup Qualification

-Most RBF providers require at least 3-6 months of revenue history and $10,000+ in monthly recurring revenue.
-SaaS startups, e-commerce businesses, and subscription-based companies are ideal candidates.
-Reil Capital works with pre-profit startups as long as revenue is growing.
+Generally, RBF providers look for at least 3-6 months of revenue track record and over $10,000 in monthly recurring revenue.
+Ideal candidates include SaaS startups, e-commerce outfits, and subscription-driven companies.
+Reil Capital can partner with pre-profit startups, provided your revenue is on the rise.

 Revenue Based Financing vs Bridge Loans

-Both revenue based financing and bridge loans provide fast business capital, but they serve different situations:
+Both revenue based financing and bridge loans offer quick access to business capital, but they cater to different needs:

 | Feature | Revenue Based Financing | Bridge Loan |